maquinitas/maquinitas-chuck/README.md

 * maq.init.ck: script to load the maquinitas-chuck library.
 * maq.inst.ck: base class.
-* maq.inst.korg-volca-fm.ck: for the Korg volca fm instrument.
+* korg/
+  * korg-volca-beats.ck
+  * korg-volca-fm.ck

-In-progress drafts:
+in-progress drafts:

 available on the [drafts/](drafts/) folder of this repository.